aarchmon/JAMMS-Tool/README.md

  * start_date = 12/31/2010
  * end_date = 12/31/2020

 Close prices between 12/31/2010 to 12/31/2020 gathered from GOOGLEFINANCE and exported as CSV.
-We used SPY ETF (S&P 500 Index) as a proxy for stocks, Bitcoin as a proxy for crypto assets, and AGG ETF (US Aggregate Bond Index) as a proxy for bonds.
+We used SPY ETF (S&P 500 Index) as a proxy for stocks, AGG ETF (US Aggregate Bond Index) as a proxy for bonds, and Bitcoin as a proxy for crypto assets.
 The dataframe is limited to 11/20/2015 to 12/28/2020 due to lack of historical data for Bitcoin only dating to 11/20/2015 in GOOGLEFINANCE

     * SPY.csv (close price, timeframe = 11/20/2015 - 12/31/2020)
     * AGG.csv (close price, timeframe = 12/31/2010 - 12/31/2020)